School Bottle Top Recycling Challenge

 Will our necks be long enough to collect all your bottle tops?

-Designed specifically for primary schools all across the UK, this unique recycling project aims to educate children about the importance of protecting our planet whilst inspiring them to think both innovatively and creatively in order to help make important environmental changes.
+Designed specifically for primary schools, community groups, clubs and associations all across the UK, this unique recycling project aims to educate children and communities about the importance of protecting our planet whilst inspiring them to think both innovatively and creatively in order to help make important environmental changes.

 Every day, our natural environment is negatively affected by decisions that we make.
 It’s important for children to understand that, whilst we are responsible for many of the issues that our planet is currently facing, we can all work together to make positive changes to the Earth through determination and action.